 - (a) The Board shall grant charters to charter boards of trustees under M.G.L. c.
 71, § 89, and under such conditions and at such time as the Board specifies under 603 CMR 1.04. - (b) The Board shall grant new charters in the month of February or, except that for Horace Mann II schools as described in 603 CMR 1.04(1)(a)(ii), the Board may grant such charters at such other times as designated, dependent upon the intended opening date. - (c) A charter granted by the Board shall be effective for five years, beginning July 1 of the first fiscal year in which the charter school enrolls students, unless revoked pursuant to M.G.L. c.
 71, § 89, and 603 CMR 1.12.
 If no students are attending a charter school within 19 months from the date the charter was granted, the charter will be null and void, unless a waiver and extension is granted by the Commissioner according to the process outlined in 603 CMR 1.03 (2). - (d) Should the Board elect to award fewer than the number of charters specified under M.G.L. c.
-71, § 89 in any given cycle, the Board may grant those charters not awarded in subsequent application cycles in addition to the number of charters scheduled to be awarded and notwithstanding any limitations on the number of new charters authorized in such year. - (e) The Board may award any charter revoked or returned to the Board in subsequent application cycles in addition to the number of charters scheduled to be awarded and notwithstanding any limitations on the number of new charters authorized in such year. - (f) The Board will use the most recent United States Census estimate to determine the population of a city or town proposed as the location for a charter school. - (a)(g) Private and parochial schools shall not be eligible for charter school status.
+71, § 89 in any given cycle, the Board may grant those charters not awarded in subsequent application cycles in addition to the number of charters scheduled to be awarded and notwithstanding any limitations on the number of new charters authorized in such year. - (e) The Board may award any charter revoked or returned to the Board in subsequent application cycles in addition to the number of charters scheduled to be awarded and notwithstanding any limitations on the number of new charters authorized in such year. - (f) The Board will use the most recent United States Census estimate to determine the population of a city or town proposed as the location for a charter school. - (g) Private and parochial schools shall not be eligible for charter school status.
 If members of a charter applicant group are on the governing board or management of a private or parochial school that plans to close or closes around the time of seeking a charter, it creates a rebuttable presumption that the private or parochial school seeks charter status for the purpose of securing public funding.
 To rebut this presumption, the applicant group must establish facts sufficient for the Department to determine that funding is not the primary reason they are seeking a charter while the private or parochial school is closing.
-In making a determination, the Department will compare the governance, management, and other characteristics of the private or parochial school and the governance, management, and other characteristics of the charter school, including but not limited to curriculum, student body, staff, leadership, location, and the financial plan for the school. - (3) - (7) Conditions for Awarding Charters to Opening New Applicants or to Applicants for Renewal.
-Charter Schools: Charters shall be awarded subject to the conditions listed in 603 CMR 1.05(2) (a) through (j),1.04 (3) and (7) and any additional conditions that the Board or Department may specify.
+In making a determination, the Department will compare the governance, management, and other characteristics of the private or parochial school and the governance, management, and other characteristics of the charter school, including but not limited to curriculum, student body, staff, leadership, location, and the financial plan for the school. - (7) Conditions for Opening New Charter Schools: Charters shall be awarded subject to the conditions listed in 1.04 (3) and (7) and any additional conditions that the Board or Department may specify.
 The Board may temporarily waive such conditions and award a charter, provided that the applicant submits adequate written assurance that all such conditions will be met prior to the opening of the charter school.
-If a new charter school fails to comply with any such specified condition prior to the opening of the school, the Commissioner may recommend to the Board that the school be placed on probation or that the charter be revoked.prohibit the school from opening.
+If a new charter school fails to comply with any such specified condition, the Commissioner may prohibit the school from opening.